Alternate Rogue: Expanded

 Prerequisites: alchemist's supplies proficiency

-With the Use an Object action, a creature can throw this Oil Bomb at a point it can see within 60 feet.
-It explodes on impact, covering a 10-foot square centered on that point with Alchemical Oil, turning it into difficult terrain.
-Creatures in that area on impact, and any creature that enters the area must succeed on a Dexterity saving throw or fall prone.
+Using the Bomb.
+Any creature can take the Use an Object action to throw the Oil Bomb at a point within 60 feet, where it explodes on impact.
+A 10-foot square centered on the point is covered in Oil, turning it into difficult terrain.
+Creatures in the area on impact, or any creature that enters the area must succeed on a Dexterity saving throw or fall Prone.

 The Oil retains its potency on the ground for 1 minute.